HazemSamir/HazemSamir.github.io/_posts/2016-05-23-linux-boot-process.md

 comments: true
 ---

 In my last post about [espace exam](http://hazemsamir.github.io/espace-intern-exam/), I mentioned a question about linux boot process.
-It was one of questions that I could not answer so I watched many videos and read many articles explaining the process.
+It was one of the questions that I couldn't answer then, so I watched many videos and read articles explaining the process.

-Well, basically the following is a kind of reformatting what I understood from wikipedia articles and some youtube videos, so don't bother seeing some text that are copied and pasted from some where =).
+Well, basically the rest of the post is kind of reformatting what I understood from wikipedia articles and some youtube videos, so don't bother seeing some text copied and pasted from some where =).

 > ## Explain how the linux boot works as much detailed as possible starting from pressing the power button.